Brady76/MethodsAndToolsProject/Lesson 1: Basic Structure of C++/README.md

 Hello World
 ---------

 The best way to learn a programming language is by writing programs.
-Here, we have a basic program that prints "Hellow World" (which is typically the first program that beginners write).
+Here, we have a basic program that prints "Hello World" (which is typically the first program that beginners write).
 We have broken down the program line by line to discuss what each component of our program does.

 	//my first program in C++
 	#include <iostream>